-When a site loses Google organic traffic, there could be a host of reasons why.
-It could be related to a website technical or content change, a transition to HTTPs, a Google or Bing algorithm change, your competitors have changed tactics, or perhaps paid ads are taking over those search results listings.
+When your site loses organic traffic, there could be a host of reasons – website or technical change, a transition to HTTPs, a Google or Bing algorithm change, your competitors have changed tactics, or perhaps paid ads are taking over those search results listings.

-There are a variety of things that keyword rankings can tell us about how or why you lost traffic.
-WO Strategies aims to answer the following questions:
+There are a variety of things that your keyword rankings can tell us about how or why you lost traffic.

 Content quality review

-We will look for obvious areas of thin or low-quality content or bad outbound links that could be causing problems.
-Depending on your site, we also review whether you are meeting You Money or Your Life content quality requirements and whether you have displayed enough EAT (Expertise, Authority, and Trust) signals on your site.
+Obvious areas of thin or low-quality content or bad outbound links could be causing problems.
+Depending on your site, we also review whether you are meeting Your Money or Your Life (YMYL) content quality requirements and whether you have displayed enough EAT (Expertise, Authority, and Trust) signals on your site.

-Google, in particular, will penalize for full-page ads on mobile.
-Or maybe you don’t provide enough supplementary content to satisfy the user intent for the target keyword.
-We will look at all of the usability issues that may have caused a traffic loss.
+Google will also penalize for full-page ads on mobile.
+Not providing enough supplementary content to satisfy the user’s intent for the target keyword will also penalize your site.

-In this section, the team will look to see if your traffic loss is driven by competitors are now outranking you with keywords.
+In this section, we will look to see if your traffic loss is driven by competitors who are now outranking you with keywords.
 We will outline what they are doing that is winning them more organic traffic and what you can do to outrank them and remain competitive.